What makes the Art of Practicing different?

 3. Strong, spontaneous rhythmic momentum

 Rhythm is life.
-Heartbeat, the rhythm of breathing—music flows because it contains these fundamental rhythms of life.
+Our heartbeat, the rhythm of breathing, are the fundamental rhythms of life, and music flows because it contains these rhythms.
 Phrases ebb and flow.
 But a piece of music can be very complicated and difficult to organize in a way that works rhythmically.
 If we emphasize the wrong beat, or if we shape a group of notes in a wave that flows forward when it should instead be ebbing, our energy gets stuck and the music suffers.
 If we pause too many times in a phrase, we let the air out of the tires that the piece is running on, and the music can fall flat.
 We can lose the attention of our listeners.